A new approach to deformation of C*-algebras via coactions: Introduction

-Besides deformation via cocycles, we also consider a deformation procedure inspired by the deformation of Fell bundles introduced by Abadie and Exel in \cite{Abadie-Exel:Deformation}.
-We shall recall the basic ingredients for this type of deformation, and will explain how it fits in our general approach for deformation of coactions.
-In the forthcoming paper \cite{BE:Fellbundles} we shall study this more deeply by studying dual coactions $(A,\delta)=(C_\mu^*(\A), \delta_\mu)$ of (exotic) cross-sectional algebras of Fell bundles $p:\A\to G$ over $G$ and showing that in this setting most of the above described deformations can be obtained by corresponding deformations of the Fell bundle $\A$.
-In particular we show that in this setting $(A^\alpha_\mu,\delta_\mu^\alpha)$ can be identified with the $\mu$-cross-sectional \cstar{}algebra $(C_\mu^*(\A^\alpha), \delta_\mu^\alpha)$ of a deformed Fell bundle $\A^\alpha$.
+Besides deformation via twists (or cocycles), we also consider a deformation procedure inspired by the deformation of Fell bundles introduced by Abadie and Exel in \cite{Abadie-Exel:Deformation}.
+We shall recall the basic ingredients for this type of deformation, and will explain how it fits in our general approach to deformation of coactions.
+In the forthcoming paper \cite{BE:Fellbundles} we shall study more deeply the deformation by dual coactions $(A,\delta)=(C_\mu^*(\A), \delta_\mu)$ of (exotic) cross-sectional algebras of Fell bundles $p:\A\to G$ over $G$.
+In particular, we shall see that the above described deformations can all be obtained by direct deformations of the underlying Fell bundle $\A$.

-The paper is organized as follows.
+This paper is organized as follows.
 The necessary background on exotic crossed products and Landstad duality via generalized fixed-point algebras will be summarized in the preliminaries Section~\ref{sec:preliminaries}.
 In Section~\ref{sec:Landstad} we introduce our general approach for deformation of coactions and explain how Abadie-Exel deformations and deformations by continuous cocycles fit into this setting.
 In Section~\ref{sec:twists} we recall the theory of central extensions by the circle group, and how this relates to actions on compact operators and $2$-cocycles.
-We then use this in Section~\ref{sec-deformation} to deform coactions via twists, or actions on compact operators.
-For second countable $G$ this provides our deformation procedure by Borel $2$-cocycles.
-At the end of Section~\ref{sec-deformation} we give the first applications of the theory, proving that our constructions behaved well with respect to products of extensions, and with respect to nuclearity.
-In the final Sections~\ref{sec-K-theory} and~\ref{sec:continuity} we give more elaborate applications of our theory, proving that our deformation approach also behaves well with respect to continuity of fields and K-theory.
+We then use this in Section~\ref{sec:deformation-twist} to deform coactions via twists (or by $2$-cocycles, or by actions on compact operators).
+At the end of Section~\ref{sec:deformation-twist} we give the first applications of the theory, proving that our constructions behave well with respect to products of extensions, and with respect to nuclearity.
+In the final Sections~\ref{sec:continuity} and~\ref{sec-K-theory} we give more elaborate applications of our theory, proving that our deformation approach also behaves well with respect to continuity of fields and $K$-theory.